Adam Krikorian: UCLA Water Polo as National Champions

+U.S. National Team

-As the head coach of the USA Women's Water Polo Team, Krikorian coached his team to the gold medal at the World Championships in Rome, Italy on July 31, 2009, defeating Canada, 6-5.
+Taking over for Guy Baker, in March 2009, Krikorian began coaching the Women's U.S. National Water Polo team, soon leading them to the gold medal at the World Championships in Rome, Italy on July 31, 2009, defeating Canada, 6-5.

-In October 2011, Adam led the team to the gold medal at the 2011 Pan American Games in Guadalajara, Mexico.
-At the 2012 Summer Olympics, his United States women's national water polo team won the gold medal by defeating the Spain team 8–5 on August 9, 2012.
+In October 2011, Adam led the Women's national team to the gold medal at the 2011 Pan American Games in Guadalajara, Mexico.

-Krikorian coached the USA women's water polo team to the first Olympic gold medal in program history by defeating Spain in the gold medal game in London, England on August 9, 2012.
+Three consecutive gold Olympic team medals

+As noted earlier, at the 2012 Summer Olympics in London, in an historic victory, his U.S. Women's Water Polo team won the gold medal at the 2012 U.S. Women's Water Polo Team Championship by defeating the team from Spain 8–5 on August 9, 2012, the first U.S. Water Polo Olympic gold medal in program history.